kstrauser/seshat/README.txt

 # Configuration

-This is a complete, valid Seshat config file:
+The server needs:

+* A Jabber username to log in as,
+* The password for that account,
+* A list of localusers to receive chat requests, and
+* The path to a SQLite database (which it will create if it doesn't already exist).

+The client needs:

+* The path to a SQLite database (which it will create if it doesn't already exist).

+# Usage

+[Docs about adding the HTML to your web app]

+Create an account on your Jabber server that the "server.py" broker bot can log into.
+This is that account that will send messages to the other accounts defined in "localusers" in the .ini file.

+As a convenience, "server.py" can be run from the command line with the name of a .ini config file and the name of the section to search for its settings.
+This is a complete Seshat config file:

     [Seshat]
     sqlitedb = /tmp/seshat.db
     localusers = joe@example.com, bob@customerservice.example.com
-    xmppusername = webchat@example.com
+    username = webchat@example.com
-    xmpppassword = mypassword
+    password = mypassword

-It uses a SQLite database named /tmp/seshat.db (which it will create if one doesn't already exist), logs into your Jabber server under the account "webchat@example.com", and sends incoming chat requests to Joe and Bob.

-# Usage

-[Docs about adding the HTML to your web app]

-Create an account on your Jabber server that the "seshat.py" broker bot can log into.
-This is that account that will send messages to the other accounts defined in "localusers" in the .ini file.

-Run the seshat broker bot like so:

-    $ python seshat.py seshat.ini

-When at least one of the local users is online, the web chat widget will be available.
-When none of them are online, the chat widget will be unavailable.
+If it were named "sample.ini", you could run the server with the command
+line:

+    $ ./server.py sample.ini Seshat

 # Chatting